mathebuddy/mathebuddy/docs/doc/_old/sim.md

 **NOTE**

-- If you installed mathe:buddy simulator before 2023-01-19, then run `git stash` and `git pull` in Terminal, right before running `python3 server.py`.
+- If you installed MatheBuddy simulator before 2023-01-19, then run `git stash` and `git pull` in Terminal, right before running `python3 server.py`.
 This must be done only once.

 ---

-We provide a web-based simulation environment for the `mathe:buddy` app.
+We provide a web-based simulation environment for the `MatheBuddy` app.

 ![](img/screenshot.png)